Patient education: Insomnia (Beyond the Basics)

 This article will review the symptoms, causes, and diagnosis of insomnia.
 Treatment of insomnia is discussed separately.
 (See "Patient education: Insomnia treatments (Beyond the Basics)".)
 More detailed information about insomnia is available by subscription.
-(See "Overview of insomnia" and "Clinical features and diagnosis of insomnia".)
+(See "Overview of insomnia in adults" and "Clinical features and diagnosis of insomnia in adults".)

 Common symptoms of insomnia include:

 ●Variable sleep, such as several nights of poor sleep followed by a night of better sleep.

 For many people, the symptoms of insomnia interfere with personal relationships, job performance, and daily function.
 People who experienced chronic insomnia may also have an increased risk of automobile accidents compared with people who are fatigued for other reasons.

 People with insomnia have an impaired sense of sleep.
 You may feel that you have not slept, even if testing shows that you have.
 You may also feel more fatigued than individuals without insomnia, even if testing indicates that you are less sleepy.
 This impaired sense of sleep may be related to a problem with the body's sleep-arousal system, which normally helps you feel awake after sleeping and feel tired before going to bed.

 One result of poor sleep is that you may become concerned that you will be sleep-deprived and will suffer from serious consequences of lost sleep.
 This concern may grow as you are unable to sleep, which in turn makes it increasingly difficult to fall asleep.
 It is important that you not get caught in this cycle and understand that you are sleeping more than it seems.